 BMC Veterinary Research is an open access, peer-reviewed journal that considers articles on all aspects of veterinary science and medicine, including the epidemiology, diagnosis, prevention and treatment of medical conditions of domestic, companion, farm and wild animals, as well as the biomedical processes that underlie their health.

-- are committed to open access publishing, data sharing, and innovation in scientific publishing.
+We are interested in candidates who are committed to open access, data sharing, and innovation in scientific publishing.

-- have a minimum of 15 publications in reputable, English language, peer-reviewed journals.
+- have a minimum of fifteen (15) research papers published in reputable, English language, peer-reviewed journals;

-- are frequently listed as a corresponding author (first or last author) during the last five years.
+- be frequently listed as corresponding author (first or last author) during the last five years;

-What does being an Associate Editor involve?
+What does being an Editorial Board Member (EBM) involve?

-We also encourage all of our Editorial Board Members to take an active interest in journal development and promotional projects to help increase the visibility of our published research.
+We also encourage all of our Editorial Board Members to take an active interest in journal development and promotional projects to help increase the visibility of our published research